jyou0012/Final-year-project_ADL/project-management/timesheets/Qian Zhao - a1881412/readme-QianZhao.md

   The first version of the product requirements prototype drawing

-  The first version of the database management system structure drawing(https://github.cs.adelaide.edu.au/MCI-Projects-2024/Team-25/blob/main/design/Database%20structure%20diagram.jpg)
+  The first version of the database management system structure drawing Team-25/blob/main/design/Database%20structure%20diagram.jpg

-  Drawing of user flow chart after milestone2(https://github.cs.adelaide.edu.au/MCI-Projects-2024/Team-25/blob/main/design/user%20flow%20chart.jpg)
+  Drawing of user flow chart after milestone2  Team-25/blob/main/design/user%20flow%20chart.jpg

   Requirement research of the project : including the use of the student side pain points collection